pavelkomarov/pavelkomarov.github.io/_writing/cats.md

 subtitle: the handsome, beautiful, and adorable
 ---

-These belong to us, Pavel and Nataly, @ 629 12th Ave E Apt A, 941-545-7573.
+These three belong to us, Pavel and Nataly, @ 629 12th Ave E Apt A, 941-545-7573.
 Before here, Pavel lived for three years in Salt Lake City without a yard, so he toilet trained his two cats.
 We are currently working on the little one.
 They're all gentle and lovely.

 <img src="/assets/cats.jpg"/>